Principles of Programming Languages

 The course offers a basic classification of programming languages with a more detailed explanation of imperative and declarative languages.
 Explaining imperative paradigm, it will be presented non-structured, structured (both block and modular), and object-oriented programming languages.
 Design patterns are presented as a programming technique.
 A brief introduction into functional and logic programming will be studied during the explanation of the declarative paradigm.
 The underlying theories are discussed too.
 Students will also be given an introduction to processing (translation) of presented programming paradigms/languages.

 Subject specific learning outcomes and competences

 Students will be able to classify programming languages.
 They will be able to use a given programming paradigm on a certain level too.
 Moreover, basic analysis and compilation issues will be clarified as well.

-To give an overview: of existing programming paradigms, of range of existing programming languages and their classification, and of requirements on programming language analysis and translation.
+To give an overview: of existing programming paradigms, of the range of existing programming languages and their classification, and of requirements on programming language usage, analysis, and translation.